addyosmani/critical-path-css-tools/README.md

 * [loadCSS](https://github.com/filamentgroup/loadCSS) - loads CSS asynchronously using JS.
 [Research](https://gist.github.com/scottjehl/87176715419617ae6994) that led to this is also available.

+Note: The Guardian currently also cache their global styles into localStorage for subsequent page loads.
+More info in this [comment](https://gist.github.com/scottjehl/87176715419617ae6994).

 ## Online tools

 * [Penthouse online](http://jonassebastianohlsson.com/criticalpathcssgenerator/)